galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

   - { src: "extra-files/cloud_setup/vimrc", dest: "/etc/vim/" }
 ```

-* Let's add a pre-task to make to create our desired system galaxy user.
+* Let's add a pre-task to create our desired system galaxy user.
   Add the following at the end of the `pre-tasks` section of the playbook in
   `galaxy.yml`:
 ``` yaml